orstavik/JoiComponents/book/chapter4/Discussion_HTML_composition.md

 ### Webcomponent rudeness: the `DocumentReaching` anti-pattern

-Aside from these established pathways, altering, passing data or querying inside the scope of another document is an anti-pattern:
+TODO rename DirectTamperingWithAnotherDOM DOM-Tampering Aside from these established pathways, altering, passing data or querying inside the scope of another document is an anti-pattern:
 DocumentReaching.
 Symptoms of this antipattern are references to:
 1. `this.ownerDocument`.
 This is a reference to the lightDOM document, and should rarely be used.
-2. `document.querySelector("xyz")`.
+2. `document.querySelector("xyz")` from within a custom element.
 This is a reference to the main document, and should not be accessed from inside a custom element.
 3. `someElement.shadowRoot`.
 If someElement is not `this` element (and then you should write `this.shadowRoot`), you should not interfere with that custom elements orchestration of its shadowDOM elements.